DeskTranslate/DeskTranslate/README.md

 - We created something amazing which solves an actual problem
 - There is no similar product out there, other than painstakingly manually holding your phone to scan your screen with Google translate
-- Creating a decent looking GUI in pyqt5 despite having very little time to learn it
+- Creating a decent looking GUI in PyQt5 despite having very little time to learn it
-- Designing a professional looking logo hehe
+- Designing a professional looking logo

 ## What we learned